vishruthb/notes/content/Computer Systems/Operating Systems/💀 Deadlock.md

 	- If the graph has a cycle, deadlock exists.
 	- Useful for tracking locks.
 # Preventing Deadlocks
-- No mutual exclusion, make resources shareable
+- No mutual exclusion, make resources shareable.
+This isn't always possible.
 - No hold and wait:
 	- Threads cannot hold one resource while requesting another
 	- Threads try to lock all resources at once at the beginning